SugaSugaRyun/deadlockdetector/README.md

 →Report potential deadlocks if the resulted graph at the end of an execution has a cycle
 <br>

-Main difference between two stretagy is deleteing released lock
+Main difference between two strategy is deleteing released lock

 ## Goal of this project
 > Develop a program to detect deadlocks.